• Skip to main content

 An online presence is important, especially for artists and creatives.
 Artists of all types from painters to photographers to graphic designers need to be able to showcase their work to make it look as amazing as possible to potential customers and clients.
 Artists need the recognition of the online masses in order to survive in their chosen creative field, and that means having an artist website.

 To build a solid online presence, artists need more than just social media accounts.
-Having Instagram or Pinterest or Twitter is a good way to get your work out there, but these sites should only serve as a marketing tool for your content.
-They shouldn’t be where you and your work call home.
+Having Instagram, Pinterest, or Twitter is a good way to get your work out there, but these sites should only serve as a marketing tool for your content.
+They shouldn’t be the place where you and your work call home.

 Learn the rules like a pro, so you can break them like an artist.